 This is perhaps one of the simplest steps of the accounting cycle as it just requires the bookkeeper to compile the separate balances into one report.

 There are two types of trial balance – an unadjusted trial balance and an adjusted trial balance.
-The difference between the two is that an adjusted trial balance is prepared before adjusting entries are made, whereas and adjusted trial balance is prepared after the adjusting entries.
+The difference between the two is that the unadjusted trial balance is prepared before adjusting entries and the adjusted trial balance is prepared after adjusting the entries.
 This is the only major difference as all the other steps required to create the trial balance are usually the same.
 They are also in similar formats.

 Purpose of a Trial Balance

 - Detection of any errors: The totals of debit column will not match the total of credit column if there has been an error in recording or posting any journal entry up till this point.

 - Management use: It is usually used internally and is not for official distribution outside the company.
 The company can use this report to evaluate at a high level the financial position of a company.
 It will help address some questions like how much cash is available, the situation with debtors and creditors, total expenses paid etc.